 - a Triggering Event occurs; or - there is (i) an uncured inaccuracy in any representation or warranty or breach of any covenant of the merger agreement by Spirit that would result in the failure of the conditions to the obligation of Frontier to effect the merger to be satisfied; (ii) Frontier has delivered to Spirit written notice of such inaccuracy or breach; and (iii) such inaccuracy or breach is not capable of cure or, if curable, has not been cured in all material respects prior to the earlier of the Outside Date and 30 days after the notice of breach.
-Frontier cannot terminate for this reason if it or Merger Sub has breached any covenant such that the condition to the merger relating to performance of Frontier's and Merger Sub's covenants is not satisfied or there is an uncured inaccuracy in any of their representations and warranties of Frontier or Merger Sub's contained in the merger agreement such that the condition to the merger relating to the truth and accuracy of Frontier's and Merger Sub's representations and warranties is not satisfied.
+Frontier cannot terminate for this reason if it or Merger Sub has breached any covenant such that the condition to the merger relating to performance of Frontier or Merger Sub's covenants is not satisfied or there is an uncured inaccuracy in any of their representations and warranties of Frontier's and Merger Sub's representations and warranties is not satisfied.